pepstock-org/Charba/readme.md

    * change `cutoutPercentage` property from double to string in order to manage a percentage `[number]%` format in the options and configuration classes, for pie and doughnut charts.
    * rename `ScaleLabel` class to `ScaleTitle` in order to keep it aligned with CHART.JS name spaces.
    * rename `labelString` property name to `text` in `ScaleTitle` class for options and configuration.
+   * rename `TooltipCustomCallback` class to `TooltipExternalCallback` in order to keep it aligned with CHART.JS name spaces.
  * change `getXAxisID` and `getXAxisID` methods in `LineDataset` class in order to return a `IsScaleId` instance instead of a `String`.
  * change `getXAxisID` and `getXAxisID` methods in `BarDataset` class in order to return a `IsScaleId` instance instead of a `String`.
  * change `getXAxisID` method in `DatasetsItemsSelectorOptions` class in order to return a `IsScaleId` instance instead of a `String`.